-In warmer states like Florida, lawn care is more of a year-round career as the grass keeps growing, flowers blooming, and weeds sprouting.
+In warmer states like Florida, having a grass-cutting business means year-round work as the grass keeps growing, flowers keep blooming, and weeds continue to sprout.
 If anything, lawn mowing slows a bit during summer when the intense heat slows grass growth.

-In any case, if you live in an area where lawn care slows during winter, you’ll need to rake in your income to cover those less-busy months.
+In any case, if you live in an area where lawn care slows during winter, you’ll need to rake in your income during summer or offer winter services to cover those less-busy months.

 Yes, you can get in the lawn care business with a push mower, but you’ll most likely soon add a string trimmer, leaf blower, and you’ll eventually want some form of riding mower to save you time mowing those larger yards.